VolosuninEgor/summer2024/ReportСard.md

 # Report card by day

+## May 28
+It turns out that the fromthetransistor course has a website, which greatly simplifies everything, because I thought that absolutely everything would have to be found and searched for myself, but this is not the case.
+I'm starting to work hard in this direction, but I'm not doing any math yet.

 ## May 27
 There is little interest in studying use mathematics, I think this way I will not do anything, I want something more applied, such as Bayesian probability or close to programming, I need interest, preparation for the use does not give it.
 I'm slowly starting a course from George Hotz, let's see where it leads.